Tiamiyu1/Health-Insurance-Analysis/README.md

 ## Key Findings

--Smoking significantly influences the charged amounts: Smokers are charged more than non-smokers.
+- Smoking significantly influences the charged amounts: Smokers are charged more than non-smokers.

 - The BMI is evenly distributed across males and females.